-Whitaker said the fire department has come a long way since he started with the department 31 years ago.
+Whitaker said the fire department has come a long way since he started 31 years ago.
 He added there were 16 firefighters when he started and now there are 24 firefighters and a lot more training.
 He thanked the city and the community for their support.

 “I have enjoyed it and I have the support of a good set of well-trained officers,” Whitaker said.
 Although he is retiring, Whitaker will remain in his role with Fountain County Emergency Management and as the ADA director for Covington.